flashwing-04/showtime-website-project-archive/content/ws22/master/m3-bempsy-buddy/features.md

 +++

 {{<section title="👮 Authentication with OTP">}}
 While registration or log in, all users need to **verify** their account with an **OTP** (One-Time-Password) through email or phone number.
-This increases the data security and helps securing personal information.
+This increases the data security and helps to secure personal information.
 {{</section>}}

 {{<gallery>}}